I bought this 24 foot Prowler about three years ago. It seemed to be in decent condition:

 Really pleased with the way this came out.

 That TV antenna and the AC unit are coming out.
-No one uses cable TV anymore, and the AC unit is non-serviceable and doesn't work.
+No one uses cable TV anymore, and the AC unit is a non-serviceable design and of course doesn't work.
 Eliminating these two things will eliminate two roof penetrations.

 I put a piece of plywood in the hole, making it flush with the surrounding sub-roof.